louiefb/integrating-local-music-library-to-spotify/README.md

 API for integrating local music files to Spotify playlists using ID tag or filename pattern matching

 ### Background ###
 As of late May 2020, per **Spotify** documentation, "*it is not currently possible to add local files to playlists using the Web API...*".
 The best alternative therefore is to use the Web API to query the available equivalent tracks of local files and add those to a new or existing playlist.
-When no equivalent is available, the user is prompted to the local file to the playlist manually, or skip the missing tracks.
+When no equivalent is available, the user is prompted to add the local files to the playlist manually, or skip the missing tracks.

 ### Function ###
 Tracks are fetched by supplying the source folder.
 The *artist* and *title* are queried from the ID tags (MP3 and FLAC audio files are supported).
 If no tags are available, the parsing is done at the the filename level by indicating the delimiter (*sep*).
 These information are used to perform a detailed search request to the Web API and the best-match track is retrieved.
 The tracks are scored using string-similarity &ndash; *Spotify's artists and title vs. local tag's artists and title* &ndash; and the user identifies the accept-fail score threshold.